blackblossom2/Coursera_Get_and_Clean_Data/CodeBook.md

 ### Mean and standard deviation measurement variables
 These are 86 numerical variables reporting the averaged mean and standard deviation of each measurement variable for each subject and each activity.

-Each variable name has 5 levels of descriptor:
+Naming - Each variable name has 5 levels of descriptor:

 1. Prefix 't' to denote time domain signals or 'f' to denote frequency domain signals.
 2. 'Body' or 'Gravity' acceleration signal was separated using a low pass Butterworth filter.